codenvibes/CS/01 CORE CONCEPTS/NETWORKING FUNDAMENTALS/THM - WHAT IS NETWORKING.md

 The time taken for ICMP packets travelling between devices is measured by ping, such as in the screenshot below.
 This measuring is done using ICMP's echo packet and then ICMP's echo reply from the target device.

 Pings can be performed against devices on a network, such as your home network or resources like websites.
-This tool can be easily used and comes installed on Operating Systems (OSs) such as Linux and Windows.
+This tool can be easily used and comes installed on Operating Systems such as Linux and Windows.
 The syntax to do a simple ping is `ping IP address or website URL`.
 Let's see this in action in the screenshot below.

 ![](https://assets.tryhackme.com/additional/networking-fundamentals/intro-to-networking/ping/ping1.png)